Ocramius/Exam/README.md

     1. Exam is booked/generated for various users (like at university).
 User gets notification about the assigned exam (optional)
     2. User takes the exam by starting it
-    3. User goes through the various step that compose the exam and answer/follow instructions in each step
+    3. User goes through the various steps that compose the exam and answer/follow instructions in each step
     4. User completes the exam or eventually aborts it.
 Abort can either be explicit or implicit (user does not complete it in time, if time limit is set)